Image: Christian Mehlführer

 Univerza v Ljubljani

-The university of Ljubljana, first Slovenian university, founded in 1917.
+University of Ljubljana, it was the first university in Slovenia, founded in 1917.

 Univerza v Mariboru